We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People can usually get enough B vitamins from eating a variety of nutritious foods.

+Some B vitamins, including vitamins B12 and B2, or riboflavin, mostly occur in animal-based foods.
 For this reason, people following a vegetarian or vegan diet may need to obtain these nutrients in other ways.

 Several studies suggest that it plays a role in anxiety.

-People can take magnesium supplements or obtain the nutrient by eating the following high magnesium foods:
+A person can take magnesium supplements or obtain the nutrient by eating the following high magnesium foods:

-- A 2016 double-blind study found that people who consumed a beverage containing 200 mg of l-theanine had lower stress response and cortisol levels after undertaking a challenging task than those who received a placebo.
+A 2016 double-blind study found that people who consumed a beverage containing 200 mg of L-theanine had lower stress response and cortisol levels after undertaking a challenging task than those who received a placebo.

 A supplement that contains a wide range of vitamins and minerals may benefit people with anxiety.

-- A 2018 study reports that multivitamin supplements may benefit people who have mood disorders such as anxiety.
+A 2018 study notes that multivitamin supplements may benefit people who have mood disorders, such as anxiety.

-A 2018 review study suggests that a low intake of omega-3 fats can raise the risk of anxiety and depression, and that taking omega-3 supplements could help prevent or treat these conditions.
+A 2018 review study suggests that a low intake of omega-3 fats can raise the risk of anxiety and depression and that taking omega-3 supplements could help prevent or treat these conditions.